MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audioengine_config.md

 ### -field HostPin

-TBD - An existing (or new TBD?)
-ACXPIN object that serves as the host (TBD) for the audio engine.
+An existing ACXPIN object that serves as the host pin for the audio engine.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -field OffloadPin